return42/sphkerneldoc/linux_src_doc/lib/hexdump_c.rst

 Description
 -----------

-Return 0 on success, -1 in case of bad input.
+Return 0 on success, -EINVAL in case of bad input.

 .. _`bin2hex`: